-POLICY FOR RELIGIOUS EDUCATION
+AIMS & VALUES FOR RELIGIOUS EDUCATION

-The beliefs and values studied in catholic religious education inspire and draw together every aspect of the life of a catholic school
+The beliefs and values studied in Catholic religious education inspire and draw together every aspect of the life of a Catholic school

 Religious Education lies at the heart of the Church’s response to the call of Christ to ‘go out into the world and teach all nations’ and covers both what is explicit and what is implicit.

-The Governors and Staff of St. Joseph’s hereby set out their Policy with the understanding that,
+The governors and staff of St. Joseph’s hereby set out their policy with the understanding that,

 “Teaching has an extraordinary moral depth and is one of our most excellent and creative activities.
 For the teacher does not write on inanimate material, but on the very spirits of human beings.”

 Religious Education in St. Joseph’s aims to promote:

 - The content of the Curriculum Directory for Religious Education

 - Knowledge and understanding of The Catholic Church